BIM and Prefabrication

 Our future project EMC II

-The precast plant EMC I near Erfurt, which we initiated, is already capable of producing a full 1.2 million square meters of variable concrete surfaces per year in three-shift operation.
+The EMC I precast plant near Erfurt, which we initiated, already produces a full 1.2 million square meters of variable concrete surfaces annually in three-shift operation.
 Following the sale of EMC I to a strategic investor, we have secured the production capacity for our own projects.

-In addition, we are currently planning the development of two new production plants in Saxony and North Rhine-Westphalia.
-These 2nd generation EMC plants (EMC II) will then feature a further massive increase in vertical integration.
-Whereas EMC I has so far only supplied unfinished walls and ceilings, corresponding to a vertical range of manufacture of 20 percent, EMC II will in future be able to produce walls including windows, window sills, doors and pipe installations on an industrial scale.
-This will correspond to a vertical range of manufacture of up to 60 percent, with only 40 percent still having to be completed on site.
+In addition, we are planning a partnership with our sister company ecobuilding AG, which is currently pressing ahead with the development of two new production plants in Saxony and North Rhine-Westphalia.
+These 2nd generation EMC plants (EMC II) will then have a further massive increase in vertical integration.
+While EMC I currently only supplies unfinished walls and unfinished ceilings, which corresponds to a vertical range of manufacture of 20 percent, EMC II will in future be able to produce walls including windows, window sills, doors and pipe installations on an industrial scale.
+This will correspond to a vertical range of manufacture of up to 60 percent, with only 40 percent still having to be completed on the construction site.

 Advantages of Prefabrication: